AOEpeople/meals/README.md

   * ROLE_FINANCE: for users who are from finance

 ### Login
+There are two possibilities for authentication.
+Either OAuth or a classic login via the database.
+The modes can be toggled with the `APP_AUTH_MODE` environment variable in `.env`.
-User authentication takes place using oauth with custom identity provider.
-To use it you must define the following env vars with correct values in `.env.local`:
+For User authentication using oauth with a custom identity provider you must define the following env vars with correct values in `.env.local`:

 ```shell
 IDP_SERVER=https://login.some-domain.com/